rajo69/RESNET-18-Robustness-in-MATLAB/README.md

 ### Training the Models

-To train the models for each experiment, navigate to the corresponding folder and run the training script.
+To train the models for each experiment update `datadir` to the desired folder destination where CIFAR-10 dataset will be downloaded, navigate to the corresponding folder and run the training script.
 For example, to train the model for Experiment 1 (v1), use:

 ```matlab
 cd experiment_v1